 The plus sign tells bettors how much money they will win on a $100 bet should their selected team win the title.
 For example, bettors might find Clemson listed at +200 to go all the way.
 A Tigers victory, then, would pay $200 on a $100 wager.

 Below is a look at the teams favored at some of New Jersey’s top betting apps:

 Once again, it is Clemson and Alabama against the field … if not each other.

-Most sportsbooks list the defending champion Tigers as the front-runners for the 2020 CFP National Championship.
-Others put them second, behind perennial power Alabama, which has advanced to four straight championship games, winning twice.
+Most sportsbooks list the defending champion Alabama Crimson Tide as the front-runners for the 2021-22 CFP National Championship.
+Others put them second, behind perennial power Clemson, which has advanced to four of the last six championship games, winning twice.

 Over the past couple years, a few darkhorse programs have emerged that bettors have backed in hopes of Clemson and/or Alabama tripping over themselves.